Canine parvovirus: Treatments in development

 Kindred Biosciences, a biopharmaceutical company, is developing a monoclonal antibody as a prophylactic therapy to prevent clinical signs of parvovirus infection and also as treatment of established parvovirus infection.
-Completion of an upcoming pivotal efficacy study for the therapeutic indication is expected in the first quarter of 2021.
+In 2021, Kindred Biosciences announced the completion of a pivotal efficacy study showing a 100% survival rate for dogs treated with KIND-030 compared to a 41% survival rate for dogs treated with placebo.

-Preliminary research in kidney cell lines have identified nitazoxanide, closantel sodium, and closantel as drugs which have the most potential as broad-spectrum antiviral agents against canine parvovirus and it’s various subspecies, raising the prospect these drugs may yield potential for future treatments of this disease.
+Preliminary research in kidney cell lines have identified nitazoxanide, closantel sodium, and closantel as drugs which have the most potential as broad-spectrum antiviral agents against canine parvovirus and its various subspecies, raising the prospect that these drugs may yield potential for future treatments of this disease.

+In May 2023, the USDA granted Elanco Animal Health conditional approval to develop a Canine Parvovirus Monoclonal Antibody (CPMA) which targets the virus instead of its symptoms.
+Initial distribution of CPMA to veterinarians began in July 2023.

 History

 Parvovirus CPV2 is a relatively new disease that appeared in the late 1970s.
 It was first recognized in 1978 and spread worldwide in one to two years.
 The virus is very similar to feline panleukopenia (also a parvovirus); they are 98% identical, differing only in two amino acids in the viral capsid protein VP2.
 It is also highly similar to mink enteritis virus (MEV), and the parvoviruses of raccoons and foxes.
 It is possible that CPV2 is a mutant of an unidentified parvovirus (similar to feline parvovirus (FPV)) of some wild carnivore.
 CPV2 was thought to only cause diseases in canines, but newer evidence suggest pathogenicity in cats too.